Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Introduction

 \textbf{1) Rigid Time Discretization.} Current models implicitly bind predictions to a fixed training data frequency.
 This prevents adaptation to arbitrary control rates and precludes querying trajectories at sub-step resolutions without introducing interpolation artifacts.

-\textbf{2) Lack of High-Order Dynamics Supervision.} While spline-based tokenizer BEAST can theoretically ensure continuity, they instead quantize control points into discrete codebooks and fail to constrain higher-order derivatives.
-Other methods inherently lack high-order continuity, yielding discontinuous velocity profiles that can lead to motion jitter and control instability.
+\textbf{2) Lack of Higher-Order Dynamics Supervision.} While the spline-based tokenizer in BEAST can theoretically ensure continuity, it instead quantizes control points into discrete codebooks and fails to constrain higher-order derivatives.
+Other methods inherently lack higher-order continuity, yielding discontinuous velocity profiles that can lead to motion jitter and control instability.